Whitney Cummings

 Whitney Cummings (born September 4, 1982) is an American actress, comedian, writer, producer, director, and podcaster.

 After graduating from the University of Pennsylvania in 2004, Cummings moved to Los Angeles.
+Cummings co-created the sitcom 2 Broke Girls and starred in and produced the sitcom Whitney.
+She also directed the comedy film The Female Brain (2017).

 She appeared in the low-budget thriller EMR and MTV's Punk'd.
 She has also performed stand-up comedy, being named one of "10 Comics to Watch" by Variety in 2007 and participating in Comedy Central Roasts of celebrities.

-Cummings co-created the sitcom 2 Broke Girls and starred in and produced the sitcom Whitney.
-She also directed the comedy film The Female Brain (2017).

 Early life

 Cummings was born on September 4, 1982, in Washington, D.C., to Patti Cummings (née Cumming), a native of Texas and a public relations director of Neiman Marcus at Mazza Gallerie; and Eric Lynn Cummings, a lawyer and venture capitalist from West Virginia.
 She has an older half-brother named Kevin and an older sister named Ashley.
-Cummings was raised Catholic, but has stated that her mother was Jewish^{}.
-Her parents divorced when she was five years old.
+Cummings was raised Catholic, but has stated that her mother was Jewish.^{} Her parents divorced when she was five years old.

 She has stated that she was raised in a dysfunctional, alcoholic household.
 At age 12, she temporarily resided with her aunt in Virginia, and spent summers in Harpers Ferry, West Virginia, where her father worked as a manager at the Hill Top House Hotel.
 Cummings attended St. Andrew's Episcopal School in Potomac, Maryland, graduating in 2000.
 During high school, she interned at Washington's NBC-owned television station WRC-TV.
 She studied acting at Washington, D.C.'s Studio Theater.

 After high school, Cummings enrolled at the Annenberg School for Communication at the University of Pennsylvania.
 During this time, she worked as a department store model at local shopping malls.
-She graduated magna cum laude in 2004 with a degree in Communications, and initially aspired to a career as a journalist.
+She graduated magna cum laude in 2004 with a degree in communications, and initially aspired to a career as a journalist.